 After my card number was stolen, I received a letter from Chase telling me that my card information was stolen and to be alert for any possible fraudulent transactions.
 Eventually, the bank relented and sent me a new card with a new number.

 I was not worried about fraud, because with a credit card my personal assets are protected.
-If you ever do see fraud on your credit card account, all you have to do is let the bank know (immediately), and the charges will be removed from your account.
+If you ever see fraud on your credit card account let the bank know (immediately).
+They will remove the charges from your account.

 If your debit card information was stolen, that is a whole different story.
-If your debit card information is breached, it is important that you demand a new account number right away, even if the bank does not offer one.
+It is important that you demand a new account number right away, even if the bank does not offer one.

 If someone gets ahold of your debit card number, they can drain all of the funds out of your bank account.
 While you will get the money back after filing a fraud claim, it can take weeks, or in the worst case months, before you get your money back.
 This is one of the reasons I encourage people to use credit cards for all purchases – in addition to miles and points, if you are able to avoid excessive spending and pay off your balance in full each month.